MASisserson/rb120/lesson_2/rps/rps.md

 Keep a score that can be read, incremented, reset, and compared to another score.

+# A Class for each Move

+Each move may be either rock, paper, scissors, lizard, or spock.
+Each of these beats two members of the list.
+Rock beats scissors and lizard, for example.
+Each also loses against two members of the list.
+Rock loses to spock and paper, for example.
+Each member also ties with itself.

+# Implementing a Move List

+The player may want to see the move list of himself and the computer at the end of the program.
+What they would potentially be looking for is patterns in the computer's play.
+As such, the list should be presented as list of moves in chronological order.
+They need to be easily compared to the player moves so the two should be read from left to right, one stack above the other.

+They can be implemented as an array instance variable within the player class.
+Whenver the players choose a move, the move is stored in the move_list

 # Additional Functionality to Add

 1. Clearing the screen at the right times
 2. Color Coating

+# Computer Personalities

+Subclasses of the Computer player.
+When creating a new computer player, the Computer class automatically creates a subclass that is returned (each has to have its own initialize) method.
+Each computer subclass has its own playstyle.